-In the example above, the WiBox communicates with another device server via the AP.
-The UDS device server, in this example, is connected via an Ethernet connection to the AP.
-In this way, the WiBox and the device server communicate directly and can transfer information between their serial devices.
+In the example above, the WiBox 2100E communicates with another device server via the AP.
+The WiBox device server, in this example, is connected via an Ethernet connection to the AP.
+In this way, the WiBox 2100E and the device server communicate directly and can transfer information between their serial devices.

-Ad Hoc WiBox Connection
+Ad Hoc WiBox 2100E Connection

 Figure 2-4.
-Direct WiBox to WiBox Connection
+Direct WiBox 2100E-to-WiBox 2100E Connection

-In the example above, two WiBoxes have established an Ad Hoc peer-to-peer relationship.
+In the example above, the two WiBox 2100E devices have established an Ad Hoc peer-to-peer relationship.
 They communicate directly to each other's serial devices without a PC or an AP.

-WiBox with Ethernet
+WiBox 2100E with Ethernet